browserengineering/book/book/security.md

 =======

 The most basic kind of user data on the web is the *cookie*.
-A cookie---the name is kind of meaningless, so ignore it---is a little bit of information stored by your browser on behalf of a web server.
+A cookie---the name is meaningless, ignore it---is a little bit of information stored by your browser on behalf of a web server.
 It\'s that information that allows the server to distinguish one web request from another.
 Bereft of cookies, your web browser is effectively anonymous:[^1] it isn\'t logged in anywhere so it can\'t do anything useful.

+[^1]: I don't mean anonymous against malicious attackers, who might
+    use *browser fingerprinting* or similar techniques to tell users apart.
+I mean anonymous in the good-faith sense.

 Here\'s how cookies work.
 A web server, when it sends you an HTTP response, can send a `Set-Cookie` header.
 This header contains a